-“On Your Mark” (1995) IMDb
+“On Your Mark” (1995)

 Heavily armed police forces in pink airplanes strike against a sinister cult inside a vast underground city.
 Two of the cops find a malnourished girl in the cult’s headquarters.
 She has angelic wings, but the biohazard division quickly steals the girl.
 One of the cops is despondent and devises a plan to steal her back and bring her to the supposedly irradiated surface where she can spread her wings.

-The rural surroundings of the encased nuclear power plant seem perfectly normal—neither overgrown nor damaged—and so on.
-The action sequences are oddly realistic for Miyazaki and the Nausicaä comic’s techno-priesthood outfits have a cameo.
+The rural surroundings of the encased nuclear power plant seem perfectly normal, neither overgrown nor damaged, which is realistic.
+The action sequences are also oddly realistic for Miyazaki.
+The Nausicaä comic’s techno-priesthood outfits have a cameo.
 The linguistics are as weird as in Kiki’s Delivery Service (1989): Chinese, English, Russian and Japanese signs, I think.
 The happy pink English arch shouting EXTREME DANGER is a funny worldbuilding miss, like the enormous skyscrapers with lots of free space in an underground city.

 ‣ “On Your Mark — I Purposely Distorted the Lyrics for This Film” (1995)

 Miyazaki Hayao (interviewee).